Recovering NGS Monuments

 The moral of the story is, if the tie distances do not check, please notify NGS that the description needs to be updated.
 It could be your crew out there next time wasting time, trying to work off of a bad tie distance.

 FWIW, I did drive two mag hubs on the north and south sides of the NGS monuments and witness monuments to try to make it easier for the next guy who comes looking for them.
 At least they might be abkle to find it with the metal detector.
-I will be submitting updated descriptions tomorrow, as it will be a rain day according to the forecast.
+I will be submitting updated descriptions tomorrow, as it will be a rainy day according to the forecast.